Social and sustainable procurement objectives and outcomes

 Tools and support

 The content on this page is taken from Victoria’s Social Procurement Framework.
-Access a PDF version in the social procurement document library
+Access a Word version in the social procurement document library.

 Updated